PHACDataHub/data-mesh-ref-impl/doc/health-analytics.md

 ## E. Performing Data Analytics

-Navigate your browser to `http://localhost:5005`, your instance of [Neodash](https://neo4j.com/labs/neodash/) should already be running there.
+<a id="neodash">Setup a Neodash dashboard:</a> Navigate your browser to `http://localhost:5005`, your instance of [Neodash](https://neo4j.com/labs/neodash/) should already be running there.

 <img src="../img/health-analytics/neodash-new-dashboard.png" alt="Neodash New Dashboard" width="640"/>

-Choose to create a new dashboard, then login with `neo4j` and `phac2022` credential.
+Choose to create a new dashboard, then use with `neo4j` and `phac2022` as credential.

 <img src="../img/health-analytics/neodash-login.png" alt="Neodash Login" width="640"/>

-And finally click the `Load Dashboard` button on the left menu panel, then paste in the content of [neodash_dashboard.json](../conf/neodash_dashboard.json), which was created by the `Cypher` queries below.
+And finally click the `Load Dashboard` button on the left menu panel, then paste in the content of [neodash_dashboard.json](../conf/health-analytics/neodash_dashboard.json), which was created by the `Cypher` queries below.

 <img src="../img/health-analytics/neodash-load-dashboard.png" alt="Neodash Load Dashboard" width="640"/>